webpack-contrib/html-loader/README.md

 };
 ```

-To completely disable tag-attribute processing (for instance, if you're handling image loading on the client side) you can pass set `false` value.

 #### `Object`

-Type: `Array`
-Default: `{ list: ['source:srcset', 'img:src', 'img:srcset', 'audio:src', 'video:src', 'track:src', 'embed:src', 'source:src','input:src', 'object:data', 'script:src'], root: undefined }`

-Allows you to specify which tags and attributes to process.
+Allows you to specify which tags and attributes to process, filter them and process sources starts with `/`.
-Pass an array of `<tag>:<attribute>` or `:<attribute>` combinations.
-You can specify which tag-attribute combination should be processed by this loader via the query parameter `attributes`, for example:
+For example:

 **webpack.config.js**